Hsqcsu/CSU-IR/README.md

 ### 4. Testing and Inference

 Scripts for testing and inference are available in their respective project folders.
-Please ensure you have downloaded the required data and model weights first.
+Please ensure you have downloaded the required data and model weights, placing them in their corresponding directories as structured in this project, before running the scripts.

 - **CSU-IR Retrieval**: [`CSU-IR/test_and_infer/`](https://github.com/Hsqcsu/CSU-IR/tree/main/CSU-IR/test_and_infer)
 - **PS-Classifier**: [`PS-Classifier/test_and_infer/`](https://github.com/Hsqcsu/CSU-IR/tree/main/PS-Classifier/test_and_infer)